everstrikeio/everstrike-websockets-api/README.md

 # Everstrike Websockets API

+Public API documentation for the Everstrike Websocket API.

+For information on how to use the Everstrike REST API, head over to https://docs.testnet.everstrike.io/.

 To use the API, you may connect your program to one of the following endpoints:

 **wss://wss.testnet.everstrike.io** (Testnet)